vineethshankar/pagerank/README.md

-pagerank
+Pagerank computation by power iteration method
 ========

+### Task:

-Given a web graph, compute the page rank of each node.
-Use MPI
+Given a webgraph, compute the pagerank of each webpage.